Register your company in Hong Kong with our Special Anniversary discount!

 You can apply for a business registration number in Hong Kong in the following ways:

-IRD made it possible to apply online using its one-stop service where a person can make a single application to incorporate their company with the Companies Registry and obtain business registration.
+IRD allows a one-stop service where a person can make a single application to incorporate their company with the Companies Registry and obtain business registration.

-You also need to indicate if the business name is different from the company name, the nature, and description of your business, the date of commencement of operations, and whether you want a certificate valid for three years or one year.
+Indicate if the business name is different from the company name, the nature and description of your business, the date of commencement of operations, and whether you want a certificate valid for three years or one year.

 Applying After Starting Operations